 - Connect a garden hose to the city water inlet (do not use your fresh water hose to winterize the water lines).

 - 2. Set the color coded valves to the WINTERIZE setting:

 - ☐ (A) White handle pointing down

-- ☐ (B) Blue handle pointing left
+- (B) Blue handle pointing left

 - (C) Black handle pointing right

-- □ (D) Red handle pointing left
+- $\Box$ (D) Red handle pointing left

 - ☐ (E) Green handle pointing up

 - ☐ The water heater is bypassed automatically on this setting.

-- 3. Insert the other end of the hose in a container holding RV antifreeze.

-- 4. Turn the pump switch ON.
+4. Turn the pump switch ON.